Chilliwack Secondary School

 We approached this project understanding the complexities which were inherent in the tight schedule and complex designs, and so moved quickly towards a system of prefabricating components, for example:

-- The length of the kingpost gym trusses required special handling in the shop and on site - we staged the prefabricated truss components on site until near time of installation, then completed the cable installation and erected the trusses.
+- The kingpost trusses for the multi-purpose room/atrium (30’-55’ spans) and library (65’ span) were completely shop-assembled, shipped to site and erected in one piece.
+Due to the length of the gym trusses (85’ span), however, we only partially assembled them in the shop - we staged the prefabricated truss components on site until near time of installation, then completed the cable installation and erected the trusses onto the two gym structures.